Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Conclusion

 \section{Conclusion}

-In this study, we propose a simple yet effective post-training strategy for the recently released ECG foundation model, ECGFounder.
-Experiments on the PTB-XL benchmark demonstrate that the proposed method outperforms both the baseline fine-tuning strategy and several recent state-of-the-art models.
-Key components, including stochastic depth and preview linear probing, were identified as critical drivers of performance improvement.
-Additionally, the proposed method exhibits greater sample efficiency and training stability.
-Our findings underscore the potential of post-training strategies to bridge the adaptation gap for ECG foundation models, highlighting a promising direction to further advance their development.
+In this study, we propose a simple yet effective post-training strategy for general ECG foundation models.
+Using a Transformer-based foundation model as an example, we demonstrate the effectiveness of the proposed approach.
+Experiments on the PTB-XL dataset show that the proposed method not only significantly outperforms the baseline fine-tuning but also maintains stable convergence and strong data efficiency.
+Moreover, the proposed method achieves competitive or superior performance compared with several recent state-of-the-art models across diverse ECG classification tasks.
+These findings underscore the potential of post-training strategies to bridge the adaptation gap for ECG foundation models, highlighting a promising direction to further advance their development.